GLOBAL MARKETS-Europe waits on potentially record ECB rate hike

 Markets were also awaiting a speech by Federal Reserve Chairman Jerome Powell later in the day for signs of any let-up in the U.S. central bank's approach to tackling its rising inflation.

-CME Group's Fedwatch tool currently shows that expectations for a third successive 75-basis-point interest rate hike are at about 76%, up from 69% a week ago.
+CME Group's Fedwatch tool currently shows that expectations for a third successive rate hike of 75 basis points are at about 76%, up from 69% a week ago.
 FEDWATCH

 "The markets will probably adopt a wait-and-see approach in the short run," said Ng.
 "Whether it's 50 or 75 basis points will be important, but the most important thing is really about whether inflation can peak, and what is the rate hike path of the Fed going forward?"